adam-p/markdown-here/README.md

 To get to the Markdown Here preferences, open the Safari preferences and then go to the "Extensions" tab.
 Then click the "Click me to show Markdown Here options" box.

+### Opera Next

+Go to the [Opera Add-ons store page for *Markdown Here*](https://addons.opera.com/en/extensions/details/markdown-here/) and install normally.

+After installing, make sure to reload your webmail or restart Chrome!

 ## Usage Instructions

 Install it, and then…

-1. In Chrome and Safari, *make sure* you reload your web mail page before trying to use Markdown Here.
+1. In Chrome/Safari/Opera, *make sure* you reload your web mail page before trying to use Markdown Here.
-2. In Chrome/Firefox/Safari, log into your Gmail, Hotmail, or Yahoo account and start a new email.
+2. In Chrome/Firefox/Safari/Opera, log into your Gmail, Hotmail, or Yahoo account and start a new email.
 In Thunderbird, start a new message.
 3. Make sure you're using the rich editor.
    * In Gmail, click the "Rich formatting" link, if it's visible.
    * In Thunderbird, make sure "Compose messages in HTML format" is enabled in your "Account Settings", "Composition & Addressing" pane.